 - Feel stronger and have more energy to do all the things you like to do.

-- Focus better at school and perform better in sports.
+- Focus better at school or work.

 - Feel, think, and sleep better.